steveking-gh/steveking-gh.github.io/_posts/2021-02-07-writing_a_dsl_in_rust_part_2.markdown

 ### Windows WSL2 dependencies

 I use [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) running Ubuntu 20.04 for most development.
-That's just personal preference and Rust runs fine in native windows.
+Rust runs in native windows too except for fuzz testing which has some external Linux dependencies.

 I like the [cargo-edit](https://crates.io/crates/cargo-edit) extension, which has a few dependencies not installed by default if you go with WSL2.